dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 The above steps must be completed and documented by GitHub Issues by the first deadline as outlined in the
-Sakai assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._
+Canavs assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._

 During my evaluation of your submission, I will be looking at commit